krzyzanowskim/OpenSSL/README.md

 #### What is XCFramework?

-OpenSSL.xcframework is distributed as a multiplatform XCFramework bundle, for mor information chekout the documentation [Distributing Binary Frameworks as Swift Packages](https://developer.apple.com/documentation/xcode/distributing-binary-frameworks-as-swift-packages)
+OpenSSL.xcframework is distributed as a multiplatform XCFramework bundle, for more information checkout the documentation [Distributing Binary Frameworks as Swift Packages](https://developer.apple.com/documentation/xcode/distributing-binary-frameworks-as-swift-packages)